7ep/r3z/README.md

     * If you don't know what "clone" means here, just download it.
     * if you download, unzip the downloaded file to its own directory.
 * On the command line in the project directory:
-    * run `gradlew test` to run all the tests
+    * run `gradlew alltests` to run all the tests
-    * run `gradlew run` to run the server, then open http://localhost:12345/
+    * run `gradlew run` to run the server, then open https://localhost:12443/ (it uses a self-signed cert)

 #### Summary: